pulumi/pulumi-hugo/themes/default/content/blog/converting-full-terraform-programs-to-pulumi/index.md

 There are some other TODOs for missing `merge` and `template_file` support, which also need to be filled in.
 After addressing these and some other tweaks to make the code compile, we can now run the Pulumi program with `pulumi up` to provision the Vault installation with Pulumi.

-The converter has saved us a ton of time compared to doing the migration entirely by hand!
+JVP: TODO: Show how to fix `merge` and `template_file`.

+The converter has saved us a ton of time, converting over 1,000 lines of Terraform to a modern Pulumi language, with only a small number of manual fix-ups.
+From here, we can leverage our IDE and compiler to further refactor and improve the code, one of the many benefits of Pulumi!

-## Wrapping Up
+## Get Started

-The new conversion support makes it easy to modernize your legacy IaC to take advantage of the benefits of Pulumi's deployment engine, programming model, and developer productivity!
-We are actively working on improving the new Terraform converter -- reducing the number of emitted TODOs and improving the overall quality of the generated code.
-If you have existing Terraform code that you need to migrate, give the new converter a try, and [let us know](https://github.com/pulumi/pulumi/issues/new/choose) if you run into any issues.
+Support for the new `pulumi convert --from terraform` command is available today in [Pulumi v3.71.0](/docs/install/).
+Give the new converter a try and [let us know](https://github.com/pulumi/pulumi/issues/new/choose) if you run into any issues.
+We are actively fixing issues, reducing the number of TODOs, and improving the overall quality of the generated code.